Proactively hunt for threats with advanced hunting

 Get started with advanced hunting

-|Get a feel for the language||Advanced hunting is based on the Kusto query language, supporting the same syntax and operators.
+|Learn the language||Advanced hunting is based on Kusto query language, supporting the same syntax and operators.
 Start learning the query language by running your first query.||Query language overview|

 |Understand the schema||Get a good, high-level understanding of the tables in the schema and their columns.
-This will help you determine where to look for data and how to construct your queries.||Schema reference|
+Learn where to look for data when constructing your queries.||Schema reference|

 |Use predefined queries||Explore collections of predefined queries covering different threat hunting scenarios.||Shared queries|

-|Learn about custom detections||Understand how you can use advanced hunting queries to trigger alerts and apply response actions automatically.||Custom detections overview
+|Create custom detection rules||Understand how you can use advanced hunting queries to trigger alerts and take response actions automatically.||- Custom detections overview